Jump loci for the rank of matrices and Betti numbers of chain complexes over Laurent polynomial rings: Introduction

-In the present paper, we take the jump from the annihilation condition $p_{*}(\Delta) = 0$ to a more inclusive formulation.
-Let $\cK$ be a non-empty set of ideals of~$R$ such that\footnote{Such a set~$\cK$ is usually called an order ideal in the partially ordered set of ideals of~$R$, but this terminology seems less than ideal in the present context.} if $I \in \cK$ and $J$ is an ideal contained in~$I$, then $J \in \cK$.
-With respect to~$\cK$ and~$\Delta$, we formulate the following condition on~$p$: {\it The ideal of~$R$ generated by the coefficients of the element $p_*(\Delta) \in R[\bZ^{t}]$ lies in~$\cK$.} This should be thought of as saying that $p_{*}(\Delta)$ satisfies a certain property encoded by~\cK.
-If \cK{} consists of the zero ideal only, the property is that of being zero.
+The \textsc{Kohno}-\textsc{Pajitnov} jump loci described above result from considering vanishing conditions of the type $p_{*}(\Delta) = 0$.
+In the present paper, we take the jump to more general conditions, showing that a much larger class of jump loci has structure as described in Theorem~\ref{thm:KP}.
+To this end, let $\cK$ be a non-empty set of ideals of~$R$ such that\footnote{Such a set~$\cK$ is usually called an order ideal in the partially ordered set of ideals of~$R$, but this terminology seems less than ideal in the present context.} if $I \in \cK$ and $J$ is an ideal contained in~$I$, then $J \in \cK$.
+With respect to~$\cK$ and~$\Delta$, we formulate the following condition on~$p$: {\it The ideal of~$R$ generated by the coefficients of the element $p_{*}(\Delta) \in R[\bZ^{t}]$ lies in~$\cK$.} This should be thought of as saying that $p_{*}(\Delta)$ satisfies a certain property encoded by~\cK.
+If \cK{} contains a unique inclusion-maximal ideal~$M$, the property in question is that of being zero in~$R/M$.

 With respect to the ``property''~\cK{} we establish a notion of \cK-rank of matrices and \cK-\textsc{Betti} numbers for chain complexes of finitely generated free modules, and characterise their jump loci.
 We allow $R$ to be an arbitrary commutative ring which may even be non-unital.
-It is surprising that the aforementioned results can be established in this generality.
+It is surprising that the aforementioned structure theory can be established in this generality.
 The price to pay is that one cannot expect to have {\it proper\/} direct summands~$G_i$ any more.

 Among the many possible sets~\cK{} two deserve special mention.
 We assume a unital commutative ring~$R$ for now.
-If we take $\cK$ to consist of the zero ideal only, we recover the original result of \textsc{Kohno} and \textsc{Pajitnov} \cite{orig}.
 If we take $\cK$ to be the set of all ideals having non-trivial annihilator then the $\cK$-rank of a matrix (Definition~\ref{def:X-rank}) is precisely the \textsc{McCoy}-rank of a matrix as introduced in \cite[\S2]{MR0006150}.
+If $R$ is an integral domain and $\cK$ consists of the zero ideal only, we recover the original result of \textsc{Kohno} and \textsc{Pajitnov} \cite{orig}.